sst/guide/_chapters/inter-service-dependency.md

 ### 2. How to reference resources in other services?

-We are going to create an SNS topic in the `billing-api` service, and export the topic's ARN.
-To do this, we need to add the following to the `serverless.yml` of the `billing-api`.
+We created an SNS topic in the `billing-api` service, and exported the topic's ARN.
+In the `serverless.yml` file of the `billing-api` service:

 ``` yml
 ...